intuition-dev/INTUITION2/README.md

 See the _meta_ installation instructions at http://github.com/metabake/meta/blob/master/PERSPECTIVE/docs/README.md

-_meta_ includes a sample admin app and 'mini Web IDE' that you can use as a starter for your own client-specific admin app.
-This is in the exMeta folder.
+_meta_ includes a sample admin app and 'mini Web IDE' that you can use as a starter for your own admin app.
+This is in the /exMeta folder.

 See the developer reference at http://github.com/metabake/meta/blob/master/PERSPECTIVES/DEVELOPERS.md